I greet you this day,

 (1.)
 Make sure the $RHS$ (Right Hand Side) is always $0$ before you begin to solve.

-This is because $0$ is the only number that "actually" reveals the inequality: greater than, $\gt$; and less than, $\lt$
+This is because $0$ is the only number that "actually" reveals the inequality: greater than, $\gt$; and

 It is the only number that differentiates positive numbers from negative numbers.